 INFORM’s solution for automating rail operations isn’t just for the big players.
-Infact, most rail and intermodal terminal operations in the world are small by comparison to the seaside operations of a maritime terminal.
-It’s been designed from the ground up to be deployed to mediumsized terminals and up.
-Recently, INFORM has also begun investing in a “lite” version of the Train Load Optimizer, TLO Solo, which will be a completely standalone, cloud-based, train load-planning resource for smaller terminals.
+In fact, most rail and intermodal terminal operations in the world are small in comparison to the seaside operations of a maritime terminal.
+It’s been designed from the ground up to be deployed to medium-sized terminals and up.
+Recently, INFORM has also begun investing in a “lite” version of the Train Load Optimizer, TLO Solo, which will be a completely standalone, cloud-based train load-planning resource for smaller terminals.

 This paper has sought to focus on the gains from automating rail processors, but the Syncrotess solution adds significant value across the terminal with a broad range of optimization solutions that set the bar for improving automated terminal efficiency.
-From our standout Yard Optimizer, which can significantly reduce rehandles, especially when paired with our Machine Learning Module that improves the accuracy of data when unknown by their TOS, through to the Syncrotess Vehicle Optimizer, which renders a terminal’s transport vehicle fleet (e.g., AGVs, Straddle Carriers, RTGs, RMGs, etc.) more productive, reduces empty travel, and decreases maintenance costs.
+These range from our standout Yard Optimizer, which can significantly reduce rehandles, especially when paired with our Machine Learning Module that improves the accuracy of data when unknown by their TOS, through to the Syncrotess Vehicle Optimizer, which renders a terminal’s transport vehicle fleet (e.g., AGVs, straddle carriers, RTGs, RMGs, etc.) more productive, reduces empty travel, and decreases maintenance costs.

-In short, automation has promised a lot over the years, and the focus has predominately been on STS and yard operations.
-As rail continues to play an ever-increasingly important role in the movement of goods into and out of our maritime terminals, it is time to move towards automating rail operations, and starting with the software side of the automation equation ensures that the intelligence that drives the decision-making is right before heavily investing in the “dumb” automated hardware Lippman was referring to in the early 1900s.
+In short, automation has promised a lot over the years, and the focus has predominantly been on STS and yard operations.
+As rail continues to play an ever increasingly important role in the movement of goods into and out of our maritime terminals, it is time to move toward automating rail operations, and starting with the software side of the automation equation ensures that the intelligence that drives the decision-making is right before heavily investing in the “dumb” automated hardware Lippman was referring to in the early 1900s.